Otter Valley Trichology Clinic Otter Valley Trichology Clinic

 If you have questions or would like to book a consultation, please contact me.

-All Otter Valley & Chiltern Hills Trichology consultations are in keeping with ethical standards set by the trusted profession of trichology.
+All trichology consultations are in keeping with ethical standards set by the trusted profession of trichology.
 Caroline is certified with Trichocare, and a member of the World Trichology Society and Trichology Professional Development Programme.